mixxxdj/manual/source/chapters/library.rst

 mixing or for using Mixxx as media player.

 .. versionadded:: 1.11
-   Shuffle, Skip track, Fade now, Transition time, and Auto DJ Requeue
+   Shuffle, Skip track, Fade now, Transition time, and Auto DJ Requeue.

 The Auto DJ features in detail: